Asymptotically optimum estimation of a probability in inverse binomial sampling under general loss functions: Introduction

 The results mentioned apply to specific estimators, defined as functions of the sufficient statistic $\vanden$.
 A natural extension is to investigate whether the quality of the estimation can be improved using other estimators.
-The most general class of estimators is that formed by randomized estimators defined in terms of $\vanden$.
-This includes non-randomized estimators as a particular case. \citet{Mendo08c_env} address this problem, using the confidence associated with a relative interval as a quality measure.
-It is shown that the confidence that can be guaranteed, either for $p$ asymptotically small or for $p \in (0,1)$ arbitrary, has a maximum over all estimators.
-Moreover, non-randomized estimators are given that can achieve this maximum.
+The most general class is that formed by randomized estimators defined in terms of $\vanden$.
+This includes non-randomized estimators as a particular case.
+This problem is addressed by \citet{Mendo10}, using the confidence associated with a relative interval as a quality measure.
+It is shown that the confidence that can be guaranteed for $p$ asymptotically small has a maximum over all estimators.
+Moreover, non-randomized estimators are given that can guarantee this maximum confidence not only asymptotically, but also for $p \in (0,1)$ arbitrary.

-A further generalization is to allow for an arbitrary definition of quality.
+A further generalization is to consider arbitrary estimators with an arbitrary definition of quality.
 The present paper pursues this direction, focusing on the asymptotic regime.
 Namely, quality is defined as the risk associated with an arbitrary loss function.
-The allowed loss functions are restricted only by certain conditions, which are easily satisfied in practice (and which, in particular, hold for all the previously mentioned examples of quality measures).
-Using this general definition of quality, the asymptotic performance of arbitrary estimators in inverse binomial sampling is analyzed.
+The allowed loss functions are restricted only by certain regularity conditions, which are easily satisfied in practice (and which, in particular, hold for all the previously mentioned examples of quality measures).
+Using this general definition of quality, the asymptotic performance as $p \rightarrow 0$ of arbitrary estimators in inverse binomial sampling is analyzed.
 As will be seen, the quality that can be asymptotically achieved has a maximum over all estimators.
 Furthermore, this maximum can be accomplished using certain non-randomized estimators, whose form is explicitly given.

 Section~\ref{parte: prel} contains preliminary definitions and observations required for the main results, which are presented in Section~\ref{parte: res}.
 Section~\ref{parte: disc} discusses these results, and considers applications in the non-asymptotic regime.
-Proofs of all results are given in Section~\ref{parte: proofs}.
+Proofs of all results are given in \ref{parte: proofs}.